Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 </creds>
 ```

-This reads the file contents of `/etc/flag.txt` to a parameter entity `flag`.
-Then the XXE parameter entity defines a general entity, which is later on referenced in the XML body.
+This reads the file contents of `/etc/flag.txt` and converts them into base64.
+The encoded data is then saved to a parameter entity `flag`.
+After that the XXE parameter entity defines a general entity, which is later on referenced in the XML body.

-This should trigger the server to make a HTTP GET request to our webserver with passing the file contents as a GET parameter.
+This should trigger the server to make a HTTP GET request to our webserver passing the encoded file contents as a GET parameter.

 Let's quickly set up our webserver with `php -S 0.0.0.0:80`